jzbrooks/vgo/readme.md

     indent = 0
 }
 ```

-> [!NOTE]
-> You must have the android tools sdk on your build classpath if you are converting SVGs to vector drawables.
-> This is typically done by applying the Android Gradle Plugin.

 > [!TIP]
 > For Android projects a non-zero indent is better for readability and provides no apk size impact after AAPT processing.